Specification

 - Stores check functions for deferred execution (checks run later when using

-command) - Returns a TestBench value containing test cases and deferred checks
+pcb testcommand) - Returns a TestBench value containing test cases and deferred checks

 - When executed by

-: runs each check function in order, reports failures as diagnostics with precise source location pointing to the failingcheck()
+pcb test: runs each check function in order, reports failures as diagnostics with precise source location pointing to the failingcheck()call, and prints a success message if all checks pass

 Circuit Graph Analysis & Path Validation